Fundus Autofluorescence (FAF):

 Spectral Domain Optical Coherence Tomography (SD-OCT):

 Our practice has the Heidelberg Spectralis OCT 2, the latest SD-OCT that can take 70,000 scans of the retina per second and process these to produce a cross-section of the retina.
-An invaluable tool for the diagnosis and evaluation of treatment response in wet age-related macular degeneration, diabetic macular edema, macular edema related to retinal vein occlusion, following cataract surgery or with uveitis.
+An invaluable tool for the diagnosis and evaluation of treatment response in wet age-related macular degeneration, diabetic macular edema, macular edema related to retinal vein occlusion, following cataract surgery or with uveitis as well as macular holes and epiretinal membranes.
 The Spectralis OCT 2 can take pictures of the exact same area each visit to allow direct comparisons with the prior visit.

 Ultra-wide field infrared photography and angiography: